Scout along The Lakes Way, from Tuncurry to the beaches and lakes of Forster, Pacific Palms, Seal Rocks and Bulahdelah.

 3. Wade Park: Wade Park is the perfect stopover when traveling with kids, they'll love the playground while you set up on the picnic tables.

-4. Alum Mountain Trail and Mine Walk: Situated at the base of the Alum Mountain, the former site of the alunite processing plant, the precinct has been transformed into a natural park and picnic area.
-Also known as Bulahdelah Mountain, it includes an aboriginal scatter site, scarred trees, former Alum Mountain house site 'Twin Dams' including tramway, mullock heap, boiler wall and clay brick crucible.
+4. Bulahdelah Trail and Alum Mine Walk: Situated at the base of Bulahdelah Mountain, the former site of the alunite processing plant, the precinct has been transformed into a natural park and picnic area.
+Also known locally as the Alum Mountain, it includes an aboriginal scatter site, scarred trees, former house site 'Twin Dams' including tramway, mullock heap, boiler wall and clay brick crucible.